Football and Fights: Why Domestic Violence Reports Jump at Certain Times of the Year

 - Anger or irritability with drug or alcohol use

 Domestic violence usually starts subtly – often with one or two patterns – and intensifies over time.
-Many victims don’t realize they’re in a toxic relationship, and some even justify violent activity with excuses for why their partner acts out.
+Many victims don’t realize they’re in a toxic relationship.
+Some even justify violent activity with excuses for why their partner acts out.
+And it should be noted: One of the most serious forms of violent activity is strangulation, which is tied to alarming short- and long-term physiological statistics.

 High-stress = higher rates